jamesnan/Web-Scraper/README.md

 # Web Scraping Projects

-A collection of web scraping projects using scarpy.
+A collection of web scraping projects using scarpy and Selenium.

 | Project | Description |
 |---|---|